jonathanlinat/CRF2HTML/README.md

 - `source_path`: Path to the directory containing image files or a CRF/ZIP file.
 - `output_path`: Path to the HTML file to be generated.
 - `-title "Page Title"` (optional): Custom title for the HTML page.
-If not provided, the default title is "Textures."
+If not provided, the default title is `Textures`.
+- `-size 256` (optional): Custom thumbnail size for the HTML page.
+If not provided, the default size is `128`.

 ### Linux